 Changes in regulation resulting from the shifting expectations of our regulators & the UK's withdrawal from the EU could have a material impact on the Company.
 There is also potential for income, wealth and corporation tax rises needed to restore public finances following the pandemic.
-For example, tax changes affecting customer wealth could impact NCCF and AuM.
+For example, changes to pension tax relief for high earners and other tax changes affecting customer wealth could impact NCCF and AuM.